vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 The vsg::Object::compare(..) method provides a way of comparing two objects, both for type and the contents of the object.
 The int std::memcpy(..) convention is used, with negative for A<B, zero for A==B and positive for A>B.  The vsg::Inherit<> class provides a very basic compare(..) implementation but it's recommend to implement this locally for any class that holds anything more than simple types.
 The [include/vsg/core/compare.h](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/core/compare.h) header provides a range of convinience template functions to make the task easier.

-TO illustrate these features we'll declare a custom class in it's own namespace and use Inherit to implement the RTTI methods, EVSG_type_name to provide the human readable nameing and the implement compare() method.
+To illustrate these features, with the [rtti example](2_rtti/rtti.cpp) example, we'll declare a custom class in it's own namespace and use Inherit to implement the RTTI methods, EVSG_type_name to provide the human readable nameing and the implement compare() method.
 ~~~ cpp
 namespace astro
 {